 (See WARNINGS: Clinical Worsening and Suicide Risk, PRECAUTIONS: Information for Patients, and PRECAUTIONS: Pediatric Use.)

 The following information is taken from the Lexapro label:

 Lexapro can be a very difficult drug to stop taking.
 Here are some of the Lexapro’s withdrawal symptoms:

 - sensory disturbances

 (e.g., paresthesias such as electric shock sensations)

 Withdrawal from Lexapro should only be done under the care of a health practitioner.
-The safest way is to withdraw at an inpatient medical detox facility.
-At an inpatient medical detox facility with a protocol that includes hydration, vitamins and supplements, most patients can safely stop taking Lexapro in about seven days.
-Patients can withdraw from Lexapro on an outpatient basis but it will normally take at least four weeks.
+The safest way is to withdraw at an inpatient medical detox facility with a protocol that includes hydration, vitamins and supplements for biological balancing.
+Call us to talk to a Detox Advisor.